rohanpai/rohanpai.github.com/readings.md

 <div class = "bookContainer">

 <h3><a href="https://www.amazon.com/Nike-Culture-Swoosh-Cultural-Icons/dp/0761961496" target="_blank"><img class="book" src="https://images-na.ssl-images-amazon.com/images/I/41UGQ2azQgL._SX410_BO1,204,203,200_.jpg" width="122"></a><a href="https://www.amazon.com/Nike-Culture-Swoosh-Cultural-Icons/dp/0761961496">Nike Culture: The Sign of the Swoosh</a></h3><p>Robert Goldman</p>
 <p>Nike Culture was my first introduction to Critical Theory — the act of taking a real world object or idea and deconstructing its history through philosophical lenses.
-Nike Culture has challenged me to view the philosophical nature of other objects and ideas and how they affect society.</p>
+The book challenged me to become more inquisitive about the relationship between people and symbols — and the effect that these have on sociology, marketing, and business more generally.</p>
 </div>
 <hr>